Q&A on the malaria vaccine implementation programme (MVIP)

-As part of the MVIP, GSK is conducting a number of Phase 4 studies in regions where the RTS,S vaccine will be deployed.
-These studies – routine practice after a vaccine is licensed for use – will gather additional information on the vaccine’s effectiveness and on any side effects associated with its long-term use.
+As part of the malaria vaccine implementation programme, GSK is conducting a number of Phase 4 studies in parts of the pilot areas.
+These studies – as required and standard for a new vaccine – will gather additional information on the vaccine’s effectiveness and on any side effects associated with routine use.
 Data collected through the Phase 4 studies will complement data from the pilot evaluations led by WHO.

 14. Which partners are involved in MVIP?

-The MVIP is coordinated and led by WHO in close collaboration with Ministries of Health in participating countries and a range of in-country and international partners.
+The MVIP is coordinated by WHO in close collaboration with ministries of health in participating countries and a range of in-country and international partners.
 In each country, the Ministry of Health will deliver the malaria vaccine through its national immunization programme in the selected areas and regions.
 National malaria control programmes will ensure that existing WHO-recommended prevention tools, such as long-lasting insecticidal nets (LLINs) and artemisinin-based combination therapies (ACTs), continue to be deployed on a wide scale.
 In-country research partners will be identified in the coming months to lead a rigorous evaluation of the RTS,S vaccine implementation.4

-WHO will continue to work in partnership with PATH across a number of areas, including on economic assessments, pharmacovigilance, and in the qualitative assessment of behaviour change that may occur during the introduction of the vaccine.
-GSK will continue to play a key role in manufacturing the vaccine and supplying it free of charge to the MVIP.
+WHO is working with PATH and GSK on the MVIP through a collaboration agreement.
+WHO and PATH are working together across a number of areas, including on economic assessments, and in the qualitative assessment of behaviour change that may occur during the introduction of the vaccine.
+GSK will continue to play a key role in manufacturing the vaccine and will supply up to 10 million doses free of charge for the MVIP and the Phase 4 studies.
 As the programme progresses, WHO expects other partners to become involved.

-In November 2016, WHO announced that funding for the first phase of the MVIP had been mobilized from Gavi, the Vaccine Alliance, The Global Fund to Fight AIDS, Tuberculosis and Malaria and UNITAID.
+In November 2016, WHO announced that funding commitments for the first phase of the MVIP had been made by Gavi, the Vaccine Alliance, The Global Fund to Fight AIDS, Tuberculosis and Malaria and UNITAID

-The first phase of the programme (2017–2020) will provide initial insights on the programmatic feasibility of delivering the vaccine in real-life settings and on the safety profile of RTS,S in the context of routine use.
-The second phase of the MVIP (2021–2022) will continue to monitor feasibility and safety while also generating results on the vaccine’s impact on child survival.
-Taken together, these results will help inform future decisions on the wider-scale deployment of the vaccine.
+The MVIP is expected to continue through 2022.
+During this time, the MVIP will provide data on the programmatic feasibility of delivering the vaccine in real-life settings, the safety profile of RTS,S in the context of routine use, and the vaccine’s impact on child survival.
+Taken together, these results will inform future decisions on the wider-scale deployment of the vaccine.

 Existing WHO-recommended interventions for malaria control include: LLINs, indoor residual spraying with insecticides, preventive treatment for infants and during pregnancy, prompt diagnostic testing, and treatment of confirmed cases with effective anti-malarial medicines.
 In the Sahel, a sub-Saharan region of Africa, seasonal malaria chemoprevention is recommended in areas with highly seasonal malaria transmission.
 Deployment of these tools has already dramatically lowered the malaria disease burden in many African settings.
 The disease burden can be further lowered through the continued scale-up of these existing control measures.